Biblical Theology

 Listen to this article

-In conclusion, Exodus 40:15 reminds us of the significance of the priestly office in the Old Testament and points forward to the ultimate fulfilment of the priesthood in Jesus Christ.
-As believers, we are now part of a royal priesthood (1 Peter 2:9), called to offer spiritual sacrifices and serve God as His representatives in the world.
+Exodus 40:15 therefore reminds us of the significance of the Old Testament priestly office and points forward to its ultimate fulfillment in Christ.
+As believers we are now part of a royal priesthood (1 Peter 2:9), called to offer spiritual sacrifices and to serve God as His representatives in the world.

 Share this: